Student Clubs and Societies are essential to the culture of the post-secondary experience

 Don’t see a club listed?
 Start one!

-In order to become a fully sanctioned club you must read the Clubs Manual and fill out the Club Application Form tab on this page.
-The CSI Student Engagement Coordinator will then be in contact with you via the email address you provide to set up a meeting to complete the process.
+In order to become a fully sanctioned club you must read the Clubs Manual and fill out the downloadable Club Application Form and email it to the CSI Student Engagement Coordinator.
+You will then be contacted via the email address you provide to set up a meeting to complete the process.

 Why Become an Official CSI Club or Society?